Remembering God’s Deliverance

-When Yunona was just a baby, only one year old, her father was arrested by the Communists in Russia, imprisoned in a far-off gulag as an “enemy of the state.”
+When Yunona was just a baby, only one year old, her father was arrested by the Soviets and imprisoned in a far-off gulag as an “enemy of the state.”
 Yunona’s family only heard from him once during those years, when while being transferred from one prison to another, he sneaked out a message on a scrap of cigarette paper to let his loved ones know he was still alive.

 That was in 1937.
 A few short years later, World War II began.
 Yunona’s Jewish family – her mother, her grandmother, and little Yunona – forced to flee because of their Jewish faith, hid in basements, slept in abandoned subway tunnels, and finally escaped across the Caspian Sea.
 Living life on the run, Yunona remembers the hunger she felt, often only having the husks of buckwheat to eat.